pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 * send item to the designated batch_worker (by item's bw_idx), through a designated queue (queue_item)

 ### **batches_worker main-loop flow**
-* get items from all items_workers through items_queue
+* get items from all item_workers through items_queue
 * Once all items of a given batch are recived, run collate_fn and send the prepared batch to worker_result_queue

 ### **Notes**
-* A new parameter for num_batches_workers should be introduced
+* A new parameter for num_batch_workers should be introduced
   * This parameter can be set by default to prefetch_factor.
 There is no reason to use larger value.
 However, smaller value may be considered, if collate_fn is very fast

 ## **Metrics **